control-toolbox/OptimalControlProblems.jl/ext/Descriptions/robbins.md

 - Robbins, H. M. (1980). *Junction phenomena for optimal control with state-variable inequality constraints of third order*.
 Journal of Optimization Theory and Applications, 31, 85–99.
   This is the original paper introducing the Robbins problem.
 It formulates the third-order state-constrained optimal control problem, describes the accumulation of contact points, and provides theoretical analysis of the junction phenomena.

-- Hermant, A. (2008). *Sur l'algorithme de tir pour les problèmes de commande optimale avec contraintes sur l'état* (PhD thesis, École Polytechnique X).
+- Hermant, A. (2008). *On the shooting algorithm for optimal control problems with state constraints* (PhD thesis, École Polytechnique X).
   This thesis discusses numerical shooting methods for state-constrained optimal control problems, including the Robbins problem.
 It provides practical insights into solving problems with multiple contact points and complex singular arcs.

 - Jacobson, D. H., Lele, M. M., & Speyer, J. L. (1971). *New necessary conditions of optimality for control problems with state-variable inequality constraints*.
 Journal of Mathematical Analysis and Applications, 35, 255–284.